AlbertoGalvan001/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+   Relational Databases represent data stored in tables and SQL is the language used to communicate with that data.

 - [ ] Why do tables need a `primary key`?

+   It gives a table a unique identifier.

 - [ ] What is the name given to a table column that references the primary key on another table.

+   A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+   Intermediary table

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.